CsPS0/Neumann-Survival-Week/RPG-GAME/InputLib/README.md

 attributes:
 - `enum Button` : an enum that contains the buttons of the mouse like ConsoleKey
 - `struct POINT` : a struct that contains the x and y coordinates of the mouse
+- `POINT _LastPos` : hold the position of the mouse since last call to `DistanceTraveled`

 methods:
 - `bool GetCursorPos(out POINT lpPoint)` : writes the current position of the mouse to the